shanebarringer/js-katas/readme.md

 ## Contribution

 Contributions are welcome!
-Just fork, clone, and submit a P.
+Just fork, clone, and submit a PR.